nrfconnect/sdk-nrf/samples/connectedhomeip/light_switch/README.rst

 Testing
 =======

-After building this and :ref:`CHIP light bulb <chip_light_bulb_sample>` samples, and programming them to your development kits, test communication between both devices by performing the following steps:
+After building this and :ref:`Matter light bulb <matter_light_bulb_sample>` samples, and programming them to your development kits, test communication between both devices by performing the following steps:

-.. chip_light_switch_sample_testing_start
+.. matter_light_switch_sample_testing_start

 #.
 Complete the following actions for both devices: